 ...more

 Fetal blood sampling is a procedure to take a small amount of blood from an unborn baby (fetus) during pregnancy.
 Fetal blood sampling is usually done by a perinatologist with special training.
-This is a healthcare provider who specializes in the care of babies in high-risk pregnancies.
+This is a doctor who specializes in the care of babies in high-risk pregnancies.

 ...more